scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 In conducting materials, there is no such gap, and therefore electrons can conduct electricity because they can be excited into any part of the energy spectrum.
 Therefore, a very simple method to determine the insulator-to-metallic transition is determine the density at which the band-gap becomes zero.

-In Fig. ??, we plot the density-of-states (DOS) as a function of energy, for different densities and at fixed temperature :math:`T=50,000` K.
+In Fig. 6, we plot the density-of-states (DOS) as a function of energy, for different densities and at fixed temperature :math:`\tau=50` kK.
 The DOS shows the energy ranges which the electrons are allowed to occpy; we also show the actual energies occupied by the electrons (according to Fermi-Dirac statistics) with the black dots.
 We can clearly see in this figure that the band-gap (the region where the DOS is zero) becomes smaller as a function of density.
 From this figure, it seems the transition from insulating to metallic state happens somewhere between 5 and 6 :math:`\textrm{g cm}^{-3}.`